 This article contains undocumented features that are not supported by the original manufacturer.
 By following advice in this article, you're doing so at your own risk.
-The methods presented in this article may not work in the future.
+The methods presented in this article may rely on internal implementation and may not work in the future.

 I'm not going to ask why you want to install and run WinDbg Preview

 on an older operating system.
 I'm just going to point out that

 you can also install and run it in a virtual machine, in Windows 10, and treat it as a

 You will avoid a lot of potential headache if you do that.

 If you want to proceed, keep in mind that the older those other operating systems become, the less chances you will have that WinDbg Preview will run on them.
 During my tests on Windows 8.1, I already had some issues when WinDbg Preview was showing errors during launch.
 I am assuming that things will get worse with time for this approach.

 Also keep in mind that, although the new WinDbg Preview is not supported on OS's prior to Windows 10, the original WinDbg can still run there.
 And it also supports fast kernel network debugging.
 The only thing that you'd be missing there is the new UI of the WinDbg Preview.

 Let's review what you can and cannot do with an older OS: